Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 **Type:** Simple
 **Cost:** 3a

-The Solar imposes their will upon the Wyld, and it must obey.
+The Solar imposes their will upon the Wyld, and the endless chaos must conform.

+Whenever crafting in the Wyld

 Once a story, gain +2 Resources.
 As well, the Solar may create projects in the Wyld without suffering any Opposition Modifiers from the land.